Retail AI Traffic Is Now Converting Better Than Paid Search. Instrument It Like Revenue, Not Referral.

 FAQ

-Create a separate AI traffic channel, then report sessions, conversion rate, revenue per visit, landing-page mix, and assisted conversions by source.
-If AI traffic still sits inside generic referral or direct traffic, the model is too blunt.
+Create a dedicated AI traffic channel in your analytics platform, then report sessions, conversion rate, revenue per visit, landing-page mix, and assisted conversions by AI source (ChatGPT, Perplexity, Gemini, AI Overviews).
+If AI traffic still sits inside generic referral or direct traffic, the attribution model is too blunt to inform budget decisions.

 Start with product detail pages and category pages.
 Adobe's April 2026 retail data says about 34% of product pages were not properly accessible to AI systems, which makes PDP cleanup the fastest operational win.
+Focus on product titles, structured data, and machine-readable specifications.
 (TechCrunch)

-why does ai traffic convert better than other visits?
+Why does AI traffic convert better than other retail visits?